nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 ---

 ### 19. Getting coverage information and filtering based on detection
-> **Notes**
+> **Note:**
-> “Detection” is a metric of what proportion of a reference sequence recruited reads (see [here](http://merenlab.org/2017/05/08/anvio-views/#detection)).
+> “Detection” is a measure of what proportion of a reference sequence recruited reads (see the discussion of detection [here](http://merenlab.org/2017/05/08/anvio-views/#detection)).
 Filtering based on detection is one way of helping to mitigate non-specific read-recruitment.

 #### 19a.
 Filtering coverage levels based on detection